Oh, would you quit moping? It’s depressing.

 They split paths.
 She counted her steps as in a duel.
 Once she reached nine, she booked it around the corner and darted towards her suite.
 And thus, the meeting of impostors came to an end.

-Her mind entangled itself, trying to reconsolidate the depraved invertebrate Moe she had met in the alley with the dignified gentleman Moe of most recent acquaintance.
+Her mind entangled itself, trying to reconsolidate the depraved invertebrate Moe—the one she had met in the alley—with the dignified gentleman Moe of most recent acquaintance.
 The latter more closely embodied the image of luxury befitting the suite in which she now squatted.
 However, the former was the one with whom she had made the arrangements.
-And somehow, it felt more natural to call decadence Moe the real Moe.
+So which one was which?
+Somehow, it felt more natural to call decadence Moe the real Moe.
 More natural to attribute humanity to the imperfect, to the lowly, to the vicious, rather than the perfect, noble and virtuous.

 Cblurious inbleebl, she whispered.
 The rock chickens, she thought, mysteriously.
 She catalogued the thought then, and busied herself with the convoluted multi-tasking enterprise of uttermost relaxation.

-A pulsating mellifluous music came to her as the orchestration of the delicate swishing sway of her loose strands of hair, while from her clothes came pouring a grungy lava-noise conglomeration, punctured with crystalline single note reverberations.
-Inspired, she followed each of these reverberating notes as guides to the precise location of a relic, and proceeded to place them between her fingers and toes.
+A pulsating mellifluous music came to her.
+It seemed the orchestration of the delicate swishing-sway of her loose strands of hair.
+Nothing exact and calculable, of course, but she trusted in her intuitions.
+Then, she perceived another stimuli.
+A grungy lava-noise conglomeration, punctured with crystalline single note reverberations, that came pouring out from her clothes.
+Enticed, she followed each of the reverberating notes that constituted the conglomeration, as guides to the precise location of a relic.
+As she focused on a specific one, it came floating out of concealment.
+Followed the random connections her semi-conscious state was making, she proceeded to place each relic in turn between her fingers and toes.
 This little, she giggled maniacally in bubbles, piggy was a sloth.
 This little piggy was a vain little piggy.
 This little piggy was hubristic, and this one was a… She listened to the two eclectic overlaid melodies—of hair and clothes—somehow appreciating them both individually, and in synchronous dissonant concert.